bitcoin-ultimatum/orion/doc/build-unix.md

     sudo apt install cmake
 ```

-Also you can build cmake by yourself:
+Also you can build cmake by ypegasuself:
 ```bash
     version=3.14
     build=1